API Reference

 });

 The setVisitorCode() method overrides the Kameleoon VisitorCode, which is a unique identifier randomly generated for every visitor.
-Ensure the provided ID is unique and does not exceed 255 characters.
+Ensure that your ID is unique and does not exceed 255 characters.

 Call this method as early as possible, specifically before Kameleoon triggers any experiments.
-Updating the VisitorCode after the engine assigns a variation causes a reassignment.
+If you update the VisitorCode after the engine assigns a variation, the engine reassigns the variation.

 Kameleoon.API.CurrentVisit

-This module provides a shortcut for obtaining a reference to the current (in-progress) Visit object.
+This module provides a shortcut to obtain a reference to the current, in-progress Visit object.
 It references the same object as Kameleoon.API.Visitor.visits[Kameleoon.API.Visitor.visits.length - 1].

 Configuration